My regional manager had a decision he couldn't make.

 The leaders who decide well aren't the ones who always get it right.
 They're the ones who ask better questions, see their thinking more clearly, and act with the awareness that every verdict — however well considered — is still a judgement call.

-And if you want to sharpen the process behind your verdicts, the Decision Making for Leaders Guide is the place to start.
+Understanding the structure is the first step.
+And if you want to sharpen the process behind your verdicts, the Leader's Guide to Decision Making is the place to start.

 FAQs